 Discover doable ways to deter the most common—and the most feared—security threats at churches.

-In a new resource titled, “3 Keys for Building a Secure Church,” Pollina, Miller, and Mark Lundgren, also with LionHeart International Services Group, and team lead for security at Christ Church of Oakbrook in Illinois, share their insights on church security and provide doable ways to deter the most common—and the most feared—security threats at churches.
+In a new resource titled, “3 Keys for Building a Secure Church,” we tapped Miller and other experts to share their insights on church security and provide doable ways to deter the most common—and the most feared—security threats at churches.